Michigan Court Interpreter Certification Test

 Court interpreter certification earned from another Consortium state and federal court interpreter certification are accepted by the Michigan Supreme Court, State Court Administrative Office.
 Michigan court interpreter certification may be acceptable in other states.

-Michigan's 2013 foreign language interpreter exams are held on the following dates:
+Michigan's foreign language interpreter exams will be held on the following dates:

 |Spanish Oral Proficiency